maxiparis/cs260-gatekeeper/doc/notes.md

 # Padding

-To add padding to the left of a component in Bootstrap, you can use the padding utility classes provided by Bootstrap.
-The classes follow a specific naming convention: `p{side}-{breakpoint}-{size}`, where:
+To add padding to the left of a component in Bootstrap, you can use the padding utility classNamees provided by Bootstrap.
+The classNamees follow a specific naming convention: `p{side}-{breakpoint}-{size}`, where:

 - **`p`** stands for padding.
 - **`{side}`** can be: